Cannibal Holocaust: Development

 Production on Cannibal Holocaust began in 1979, when director Ruggero Deodato was contacted by West German film distributors to make a film similar to his previous work, Last Cannibal World.
-He accepted the project and immediately went in search of a producer, choosing his friend Francesco Palaggi.
+He accepted the project and immediately set out to find a producer, choosing his friend Francesco Palaggi.
 The two first flew to Colombia to scout filming locations.
-Leticia, Colombia was chosen as the principal filming location after Deodato met a Colombian documentary filmmaker at the airport in Bogotá, who suggested the town as a location ideal for filming.
-Other locations had been considered, specifically those where Gillo Pontecorvo's Burn! had been shot, but Deodato rejected these locations due to lack of suitable rainforest.
+Leticia was chosen as the principal filming location after Deodato met a Colombian documentary filmmaker at the airport in Bogotá, who suggested the town as a location ideal for filming.
+Other locations had been considered, specifically those where Gillo Pontecorvo's Burn! had been shot, but Deodato rejected these locations because of a lack of suitable rainforest.

-Deodato conceived of the film's premise while talking to his son about news coverage of the terrorism of the Red Brigades.
-Deodato thought that the media focused on portraying violence with little regard for journalistic integrity and believed that journalists staged certain news angles in order to obtain more sensational footage.
+Deodato conceived the film's premise while talking to his son about news coverage of the Red Brigades' terrorism.
+Deodato thought the media focused on portraying violence with little regard for journalistic integrity and believed journalists staged certain news angles to obtain more sensational footage.
 The Italian media was symbolized by the behavior in the film team in Cannibal Holocaust, the depiction of whom was also influenced by the works of Gualtiero Jacopetti, a documentary filmmaker of whom Deodato was a fan.
 Jacopetti and his partner, Franco Prosperi, are credited with popularizing Mondo films, a genre of documentary, with their first release, Mondo cane.
 Mondo films focused on sensational and graphic content from around the world, including local customs, violence, sexuality, and death.
 Deodato included similar content in Cannibal Holocaust, such as graphic violence and animal death, and the documentary that is produced in Cannibal Holocaust resembles a Mondo film.
 The scene of Monroe bathing naked in a river and the scene of a forced abortion rite have also been noted as being similar to scenes in Antonio Climati's Mondo film Savana violenta.